THE B-SAFE PROGRAM

 KEEPING KIDS SAFE IN A HIGH TECH WORLD

 WHAT IS THE B-SAFE PROGRAM?

-This module of the B-SAFE program covers basic safety instruction for children in this age group.
-Basic rules for kids such as always telling your parents where you’re going, not playing or going places alone, always take a friend or I’ll not accept candy, money, gifts or rides from any adult without my parent’s permission.
+Part 1 of the B-SAFE program covers basic safety instruction, including a review of the actual statistics for crimes against children.
+Basic rules for kids such as not playing or going places alone, always take a friend or I’ll not accept candy, money, gifts or rides from any adult without my parent’s permission.
 These are part of a list of 17 specific ‘rules’ that we review with kids.
 We teach a concept called ‘Yell, yell, yell, run and tell” if a child is approached by an adult that makes the child feel uncomfortable.
-We introduce the “Circle of Trust” and the use of a family “Code Word”.
 We discuss our Child ID program and advise parents that it is important to obtain and maintain current ID for each child.
 We show a video about a 7-year-old girl who was almost abducted by an adult and how she used the yell, yell strategy while kicking and scratching her way to safety.

 Part 2 of the B-SAFE workshop is focused on how technology has become a weapon used against children of all ages and how kids of every age must be made aware of these risks and how to deal with them.
 By technology we are talking about the cell phones, tablets and home computers.
 70% or more of sex trafficking victims first contact with the trafficker are made online.
 We examine all of the techniques that predators use to lure a child into their grasp.
 It’s pretty scary stuff but since the average age of children kidnapped into sex trafficking victims is about 12 years old and heading lower, a complete review of this topic is critical.

 vHere's where you can enter in text.
 Feel free to edit, move, delete or add a different page element.